The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 * **Data Anonymization:** We prioritize privacy with built-in data anonymization techniques.
 * **Secure Storage:** When we store your data, it is stored securely with state-of-the-art encryption.
-* **Ethical Use:** Our platform ensures your data is used ethically and responsibly.

 ## Diverse Data for Diverse AI Models